ktakashi/sagittarius-xsd/README.md

 [Sagittarius SOAP lite](https://github.com/ktakashi/sagittarius-soap)
 or manually send it.

-Following is an example how to collabolate with SOAP lite library.
+Following is an example how to collaborate with SOAP lite library.

 ```scheme
 (import (soap lite) (soap transport http) (rfc http))